pingcap/docs-cn/error-codes.md

     Invalid transactions.
 If TiDB finds that no transaction ID (Start Timestamp) is obtained for the transaction that is being executed, which means this transaction is invalid, this error is returned.

     Usually this error does not occur.
-If you encounter this error, [contact PingCAP](mailto:info@pingcap.com) for support.
+If you encounter this error, [get support](/support.md) from PingCAP or the community.

 * Error Number: 8025